Haringey Heartlands and Wood Green - proposed changes to bus routes 91, N91, 123 and 232

 Hello, I am very supportive of this scheme to extend the 91/N91 route!
 However, while other buses along the route in my local area (N7 7RA) like the 41 and 210 have accurate timings at bus stops, and frequent arrivals, the 91 arrivals are rarely on the signs and seem to come haphazardly.
 This can result in overcrowding at peak travel times, which route extension may exacerbate.
 I was hoping that the route extension may help resolve these problems by providing for more frequent busses along the route or at least more accurate time estimates at stops along the way?
 Thanks for all the work you do and the transport you provide, and for having such an easy to use and open consultation platform!

-mrsethward asked 6 months ago
+mrsethward asked about 1 year ago

 Thank you for your question.
 Your feedback is very valuable to us.
 Please submit a formal response to the consultation (if you have not done already?) so that we can capture your views related to the proposed changes to the bus routes, as well as anything else you may wish to add.